Product/March 15, 2023

 There are four key things to pay attention to: Preparation, description structure, reference image, and negative prompts.

-But if you want to go beyond the 20 predefined themes, you can too!
+But if you want to go beyond our predefined themes, you can too!
 Our Custom feature allows you to generate any custom backgrounds you like.

 Here's how to use the Custom feature to the fullest: